mundahl/CO2sensorEarned/README.md

 CAPTAIN'S LOG -------------------------------------------------

+NEW DATE :: 2022.12.01 PM ----------
+  Summary: There was another, secret boss: removing the HAL from the header calls.
+It's done.
+The only headers that we load are stdint.h, cmsis_gcc.h, system_stm32f7xx.h.
+They probably call some other header files, but they likely don't call any HALs.
+Wow, now I feel like I suddenly have enough grasp to write drivers.
+Next up, USART control.
+Then after proving I've got something going, translating up to USART controls that would control the CO2 sensor.

 NEW DATE :: 2022.11.13 PM ----------
   Summary: It's messy, but the HAL has been rid from the function calls!
 Now, I'm super interested if I can just delete the HAL files and if everything will still work.
 Maybe I'll rename them temporarily so that I can return to use them when I eventually get UART up and running (soon soon).